 Day and Night Entertainment Venues

-MBK Center was built in 1985 and till recently (prior to Siam Paragon) it has been the largest shopping center in Bangkok.
-You definitely won’t get bored there even if you are not a die-hard shopaholic.
-An enormous (eight stories high and 330 metres long) marble shopping mall houses over 2,500 various shops, more than 150 eateries including numerous restaurants...
+MBK Center was built in 1985, and till recently (before Siam Paragon), it has been the largest shopping center in Bangkok.
+You won't get bored there, even if you are not a die-hard shopaholic.
+An enormous (eight stories high and 330 meters long) marble shopping mall houses over 2,500 shops, more than 150 eateries and numerous restaurants...
 [MORE]

 Siam Center - the "Center of Fun" was built in 1973 - one of Bangkok's first shopping malls.
-It houses some 120 trendy shops mostly for the younger generation, and a couple of dozens boutiques of the trend-setting local designers.
-It has undergone several renovations and the latest one features a concept of "Magical Glass Box" and gives the four-story mall a new food court.
+It houses some 120 trendy shops predominately designated for the younger generation and a couple of dozen boutiques of trend-setting local designers.
+It has undergone several renovations, and the latest one features the concept of a "Magical Glass Box" and gives the four-story mall a refurbished food court.
 Siam Center markets itself as a "fashion center" for teenagers.
 There you can find clothes, silk and leather goods, fashion and accessories, beauty salons...
 [MORE]

-Siam Discovery Center is literally opposite to MBK, not only by its location - just across MBK Center (bridged by the BTS Skytrain National Stadium station), but primarily because it's catered to the well-heeled customers.
-It was built in 1997, six stories of excellent and trendy boutiques which include such popular brands as DKNY and Tommy Hilfiger.
+Siam Discovery Center is opposite to MBK, not only by its location - just across MBK Center (bridged by the BTS Skytrain National Stadium station), but primarily because it catered to well-heeled customers.
+Built in 1997, six stories of excellent and trendy boutiques include stylish brands such as DKNY and Tommy Hilfiger.

-Siam Discovery Center has a reputation of a complex of Big Name Shops: Donna Karen, Calvin Klein, Elle, Guy Larouche, Guess? along with some great home decoration stores.
-If you are into home accessories, you can find beautiful pieces on the 3rd and 4th floors at: All Living, Habitat and Propaganda for vintage items.
-Not to be missed on the 2nd floor a warehouse called Loft, a popular Japanese giftshop.
+Siam Discovery Center has a reputation as a complex of Big Name Shops: Donna Karen, Calvin Klein, Elle, Guy Larouche, and Guess, along with some excellent home decoration stores.
+If you are into home accessories, you can find beautiful pieces on the 3rd and 4th floors at All Living, Habitat, and Propaganda for vintage items.
+Not to be missed on the 2nd floor is a warehouse called Loft, a famous Japanese gift shop.
 On the 6th floor is Grand EGV, the biggest and most luxurious movie theater.
-The large Tower Records for music lovers and Asia Books for people looking for a good read are also there.
-A great spot for a short rest to recharge your batteries is a Starbucks coffeehouse on the 1st floor, placed half inside, half outside.
+The prominent Tower Records for music lovers and Asia Books for people looking for a good read are also there.
+A noticeable spot for a short rest to recharge your batteries is a Starbucks coffeehouse on the 1st floor, placed half inside, half outside.

-TIP: You can get a discount card at the information desk on ground floor.
+Tip: You can get a discount card at the information desk on the ground floor.

 Inside Siam Discovery Center

-Siam Paragon - the enormous upscale shopping mall and entertainment center has been built at a cost of US$375 million and opened just recently on December 9, 2005, a truly paradise of luxury and elegance.
+Siam Paragon - the enormous upscale shopping mall and entertainment center has been built for US$375 million and opened just recently on 9 December 2005, a true paradise of luxury and elegance.
 Since its launch, the complex has attracted large crowds of tourists and Thais alike.
-It houses various world-class international labels and flagship stores of the most prestigious hi-end brands, chic apparel, cutting edge fashion and beauty products, decorations, handicrafts, luxurious lifestyle products, the biggest and finest jewelry...
+It houses a variety of world-class international labels and flagship stores of the most prestigious high-end brands, chic apparel, cutting-edge fashion and beauty products, decorations, handicrafts, luxurious lifestyle products, the greatest and finest jewelry...
 [MORE]

-Siam Square is one of the well established, long-standing (since 1965) and favorite shopping and entertainment spots in Bangkok, especially among teenagers.
-There is a wide range of shops and services within Siam Square itself, including tutor schools, trendy restaurants, cafes, designer clothing outlets, myriad of fashion boutiques, record and photo stores, bookshops, the Hard Rock Cafe highly regarded by Thais and foreigners...
+Siam Square is one of the deep-rooted, long-standing (since 1965), and favorite shopping and entertainment spots in Bangkok especially among teenagers.
+There is a wide range of shops and services within Siam Square itself, including tutor schools, trendy restaurants, cafes, designer clothing outlets, a myriad of fashion boutiques, records, and photo stores, bookshops, and the Hard Rock Cafe highly regarded by Thais and foreigners alike...
 [MORE]

-Central World Plaza (former World Trade Center) and anew branded as CentralWorld has just recently been renovated and expanded.
-Claiming to be Asia’s largest lifestyle shopping complex and venturing to attract upper class customers with an unrivalled mix of products and services.
-The revamped eight-story mall promising to provide an entirely new experience of the whole day of shopping, dining, entertainment and recreation for the whole family...
+Central World Plaza (former World Trade Center) and newly branded CentralWorld has just recently been renovated and expanded.
+Claiming to be Asia's largest lifestyle shopping complex and venturing to attract upper-class customers with an unrivaled mix of products and services.
+The revamped eight-story mall promises to provide an entirely new experience of the whole day of shopping, dining, entertainment, and recreation for the entire family...
 [MORE]

 Patpong is undoubtedly the best-known and most notorious red-light spot in Bangkok.
 It is located between Silom and Suriwong roads in the heart of Bangkok's most prestigious commercial district.
 The Head Office of Bangkok Bank is just across the corner on Silom Road.
-The nightlife strip runs along two short lanes, Patpong 1 and 2, with a couple of small interconnecting sois (side-streets).
-A night market selling clothes, fake watches and souvenirs runs down the center of Patpong 1 stretching out along the Silom Road.
-Neon-lit go-go bars share sidewalk-space with restaurants, massage parlors...
+The nightlife strip runs along two short lanes, Patpong I and II, with a couple of small interconnecting sois (side streets).
+A night market selling clothes, fake watches, and souvenirs runs down the center of Patpong I stretching out along Silom Road.
+Neon-lit Go-Go bars share sidewalk space with restaurants, massage parlors...
 [MORE]

-Nana Entertainment Plaza (NEP in short) is a well-known red-light spot situated in Soi 4 (Soi Nana Tai - South Nana) off Sukhumvit Road, just across from Nana Hotel, within a walking distance of the BTS Skytrain Nana station.
+Nana Entertainment Plaza (NEP in short) is a well-known red-light spot situated in Soi 4 (Soi Nana Tai - South Nana) off Sukhumvit Road, just across from Nana Hotel, within walking distance of the BTS Skytrain Nana station.
 It can be easily spotted by its bulky neon glowing entrance sign 'Nana Entertainment Plaza'.
-It is one of Bangkok’s most popular playgrounds of adult night entertainment.
-The primary theme of the place could be best described as pursuit of drinking, dancing and promiscuity.
+It is one of Bangkok's most popular playgrounds for adult night entertainment.
+The primary theme of the place could be best described as the pursuit of drinking, dancing, and promiscuity.
 If you're into the scene, you'll love it there...
 [MORE]

-Soi Cowboy is another prominent red-light district in Sukhumvit area of Bangkok.
-A short street with some 40 or so bars populated mainly by Westerners, tourists and expatriates alike.
-Pedestrian by night lane of neon lights, disco music, girls, go-go bars, food stalls and an ocassional elephant that what this place is all about.
+Soi Cowboy is another prominent red-light district in the Sukhumvit area of Bangkok.
+A short street with some 40 or so bars populated mainly by Westerners, tourists, and expatriates alike.
+Pedestrians by night lane of neon lights, disco music, girls, Go-Go bars, food stalls, and an occasional elephant that what this place is all about.
 In comparison to its competitors, namely Nana Plaza and Patpong, it is a much more relaxing and hospitable spot of night entertainment, basically hassle and rip-off free.
-Soi Cowboy and its vicinity also retains some good restaurants including the reputable Fish & Chip shop.
-It lies in-between Soi 21 (Asoke) and Soi 23 parallel to the Sukhumvit Road with an easy access to the BTS Skytrain Asok station and MRT Subway Sukhumvit station.
+Soi Cowboy and its vicinity also retain some good restaurants including the reputable Fish & Chip shop.
+It lies in-between Soi 21 (Asoke) and Soi 23 parallel to the Sukhumvit Road with easy access to the BTS Skytrain Asok station and MRT Subway Sukhumvit station.